-This is a one-year MA-specialisation at the Archaeology faculty of Leiden University.
+Heritage Management in a World Context is a one-year MA-specialisation at the internationally renowned Archaeology Faculty of Leiden University.
 The programme focuses on the ethical issues and dilemmas of (international) heritage management and museum practices.

-In this specialisation you will trace the roots and developments of archaeological heritage management, on land and under water.
-You will learn about current and ethical issues and you will experience some of these in daily practice.
-Attention will be paid to international treaties and organisations and issues such as ownership, values, stakeholders, repatriation, looting, and commercial archaeology.
+In this master’s specialisation you will trace the roots and development of archaeological heritage management, on land and under water.
+You will learn about current debates and ethical issues, and you will experience some of these in daily practice.
+Additionally, you will gain insight into the relevant international treaties and organisations, while you will examine issues such as ownership, values, stakeholders, repatriation, looting and commercial archaeology.

-Contemporary dilemmas of archaeological heritage management will also be addressed in depth.
-They relate to subjects such as public archaeology, site management, and heritage protection in conflict zones.
-You will meet challenging guest lecturers, with whom you can discuss the issues and dilemmas that heritage managers face.
+Contemporary dilemmas of archaeological heritage management will be addressed in depth.
+They relate to subjects such as public archaeology, site management and heritage protection in conflict zones.
+You will meet interesting lecturers and guest lecturers, who have first-hand experience with the issues that heritage managers are facing.

 Consider the two-year Research Master’s in Archaeology